feixue299/FXExpandableLabel/README.md

 ## Installtion

 ### Cocoapods
-For FXImageTextView, use the following entry in your Podfile:
+For FXExpandableLabel, use the following entry in your Podfile:
 ```rb
 pod 'FXExpandableLabel', '~>0.1'
 ```